COMBINE

 • Integrated model and data management for systems and synthetic biology

-• Emerging standardization needs in multi-scale, multicellular and microbial community modeling
+• Emerging standardization needs and multicellular modeling

 • Community aspects of COMBINE